-Pakistan’s Gold, Copper and Coal Reserves North of $200Bln
+Pakistan’s Gold, Copper Reserves North of $200Bln

 A source tells DesPardes these resources are just a few of them out there, and the count on gold and copper is conservative.
 “The worth could be double if not triple”.

 The country’s coal reserves majorly located in its southern province of Sindh, particularly in the Thar Desert region have been already tapped for power nationwide.
+This reserves itself is upward of several hundred billion dollars.

-According to one of the experts, Pakistan’s total gold, coal and copper reserve is worth north of US$200 billion in present market.
+According to one of the experts, Pakistan’s total gold and copper reserve is worth north of US$200 billion in present market.
 However, future worth of these would be way further north and that is true for their quantities also.

 The Pakistan China Economic Corridor (CPEC) infrastructure along with special economic zones around it, is expected to be fully operational in couple of years.
 “By then the gold and copper reserves would be ready for monetization, if not earlier”, says an observer.